 Switch on the water heater and check all the hot faucets to ensure adequate water pressure.
 Voila!
 The water supply is now restored.

 3. Malfunctioning Pressure Regulator

 A faulty pressure regulator can be one of the primary reasons for reduced pressure in your hot water faucets.
 A pressure regulator regulates the hot water supply in your home, and you can check its efficiency with a pressure gauge.
-If you have a broken pressure regulator, then you’re likely to experience low pressure throughout the entire house.
+If you have a broken pressure regulator, you’re likely to experience low pressure throughout the house.

 Attach it to one of the outdoor taps, turn on the water supply in your home and check if the pressure’s between 52 and 75 PSI.
 Anything lower can indicate a problem with the regulator, so consider getting it fixed or changed.